Mosheshe664/DNS-ENUMERATION/README.md

 The output will look something like this
 # Open Port Report for example.com

-## sub1.example.com
-PORT     STATE SERVICE
-80/tcp   open  http
+* 80/tcp   open  http
-443/tcp  open  https
+* 443/tcp  open  https

-## sub2.example.com
-PORT     STATE SERVICE
-22/tcp   open  ssh
+* 22/tcp   open  ssh